gegian22/latin102portfolio21/translation2.md

 (Deianira, the wife of hercules, was not able to cross the great river which was called Evenus, and she asked for help from the Centaur nessus who was the son of Nubis)
-(He wanted to rape Deianira when she had been carried in the river) ❌ **Missing a clause here?**
-(Deianira was begging in tears for his help and protection (When he knew that the arrows possessed great power because they had been dipped in the gall of poision he gave Deinaira his own blood and said it was a love potion)
+(He wanted to rape Deianira when she had been carried in the river) (Hercules arrived and Deianira was begging in tears for his help and protection (When he knew that the arrows possessed great power because they had been dipped in the gall of poision he gave Deinaira his own blood and said it was a love potion)

 Deianira, uxor Herculis, flumen magnum,